 If you plan to hike one or more trails in Custer State Park, it is best to do this first thing in the morning, to avoid the crowds and the midday heat if you will be here during the summer.

 - Morning: Hike to Black Elk Peak, Cathedral Spires, and/or Little Devils Tower.
 This can be done from Sylvan Lake or the Cathedral Spires trailhead parking lot.
-Click here to learn how to do part or all of this loop from the Cathedral Spires parking lot.

 - Midday: Visit Sylvan Lake and have lunch at Sylvan Lake Lodge